wuzhengy/TAU/Company/TAU Coins Community.md

 As the business grows, the value of the coins increase against the Cedis, because of the quantity of coins is limitted while Cedis always depreciating.
 It’s a ‘win-win’ for Anna and her customers.

-### Scripts for animation
+### Scripts for cartoon and animation
 This is Anna from Ghana.
 She dreams of having her own shop selling garlic paste.

-To start her business she needs 500 US Dollars.
+To start her business she needs 1000 US Dollars worth of Cedis.

-Anna knows that neither the bank nor anyone else will give her a loan.
+Anna knows that neither the bank nor anyone else will give her a reasonable loan.

-However, she finds out about an app that will enable her to raise funds:
+However, she finds out about an app that will help her to raise funds:

-the TAU Coins Community - a digital coin solution for getting funds.
+TAU - a digital coin solution for funding and payment.

-She downloads it to her smartphone and creates her own coins.
+She downloads it to her smartphone and creates her own highly secure blockchain coins.
 One coin equals one jar of garlic paste.
+She can now sell the coins to her customers in exchange for cash.
+Customers can later use Anna's coin for garlic paste.
 Easy!

-She can now sell her coins to her potential customers in exchange for cash, who can later redeem them for garlic paste.
+Anna gets funding, and customers get nice price.